mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

   <figcaption style="text-align:center">Initial design of the application screens (April 2021)</figcaption>
 </figure>

-The first "proper" design we had only after we asked someone on Fiver to make one for us.
+The first "proper" design we had only after we asked someone on <b style="color:#00adb5">Fiver</b> to make one for us.
 Primož prepared the initial color scheme of the app and sketched out a few screens for the designer to have a basic feeling.
 The first screenshots we got from the designer were quite okay-ish, but didn't yet suit us.

-We did a few iterations of the app design until we were happy with the results.
+We did a <b style="color:#00adb5">few iterations</b> of the app design until we were happy with the results.
-The designer was payed below $150 and it was a good deal for us since we didn't have much money to begin with, it's a startup after all.
+The designer was payed <b style="color:#00adb5">below $150</b> and it was a good deal for us since we didn't have much money to begin with, it's a startup after all.

 Current results seem quite similar to the first ones provided by the designer,